espressomd/espresso/doc/sphinx/advanced_methods.rst

 the python lists of reactants and products which are used to set up the reaction.

+Multiple reactions can be added to the same instance of the reaction ensemble.

+An example script can be found here:

+* `Reaction ensemble / constant pH ensemble <https://github.com/espressomd/espresso/blob/python/samples/reaction_ensemble.py>`_

+For a description of the available methods, see :class:`espressomd.reaction_ensemble.ReactionEnsemble`.

 .. _Converting tabulated reaction constants to internal units in ESPResSo:

 Converting tabulated reaction constants to internal units in ESPResSo